PLYUHAAAAAAAA/GEODOS/README.md

 # GEODOS
-A DOS Geometry Dash port written in C.
+A DOS Geometry Dash port with editor written in C.